 It’s also smart to avoid long-term investments.
 Statistically speaking, most 70-year-old retirees won’t be around long enough to reap the rewards of a 40-year investment.

-An investment banker or other financial advisor can help you find age-appropriate investments that make your retirement easier, not harder.
+A financial advisor can help you find age-appropriate ways to start investing that make your retirement easier, not harder.

 Bottom line